-One familiar name that has been selected for both the short story category and the novel extract category is Ann French, who lives in Tauranga.
-French has been selected as a finalist and published five times in HUIA’s collections of short stories.
+One familiar name that has been selected for both the short story category and the novel extract category is Ann French.
+Ann French, who lives in Tauranga, has been selected as a finalist and published five times in HUIA’s collections of short stories.

-When asked what she thought makes a good story, French commented, ‘A good story must have heart and touch the understanding and instincts of the reader.
+When asked what she thought makes a good story, Ann French commented, ‘A good story must have heart and touch the understanding and instincts of the reader.
 A good story is also about humans and all their fallibilities and strength.
-I think Māori people have great strength’.
+I think Māori people have great strength.’

-Having been largely recognised as a short fiction writer, French is starting to enjoy the practice of novel writing and stated that, ‘It was the easiest thing to produce 5000 words for a novel because it came straight from the heart.
-I write from the heart and I write what I feel at the time.’
+Having been largely recognised as a short-fiction writer, Ann French is starting to enjoy the practice of novel writing and stated that, ‘It was the easiest thing to produce 5000 words for a novel because it came straight from the heart.
+I write from the heart, and I write what I feel at the time.’

 For many established Māori writers, these awards are where they started.
-This year’s winners will be announced at a ceremony on the 27th of August where Huia Short Stories 9 will be launched, featuring the short story and novel extracts finalists.
+This year’s winners will be announced at a ceremony on 27 August where Huia Short Stories 9, which features the short story and novel extracts finalists, will be launched.

-The Awards are again sponsored by the Māori Literature Trust, Creative NZ, Te Puni Kōkiri, New Zealand Film Commission, Huia Publishers and Te Taura Whiri i te Reo Māori.
+The awards are again sponsored by the Māori Literature Trust, Creative New Zealand, Te Puni Kōkiri, New Zealand Film Commission, Huia Publishers and Te Taura Whiri i te Reo Māori.
 The featured artwork for the Pikihuia Awards for Māori Writers 2011 was designed by Wiremu Barriball.
 His artwork will also feature on this year’s book cover.